hashgraph/hedera-mirror-node/docs/design/dynamic-addressbook.md

 #### EntityListener

-- Add `EntityListener.onNode` method and `CompositeEntityListener.onNode`
+- Add `EntityListener.onNode` method and `CompositeEntityListener.onNode` to handle inserts to the `node` table.

 #### Transaction Handlers